Spending target: Unknown

 It remains to be seen how active the super PAC will be in the 2014 campaign cycle.
 In its year-end report, FreedomWorks for America disclosed that in 2013 it spent nearly $1.1 million and raised about $850,000, ending the year with $600,000 in cash on hand.
 But the PAC spent more on legal fees (in excess of $300,000) than it did on independent expenditures (about $134,000) in support of or opposition to federal candidates, as reported on its mid-year and year-end reports.

-Among the candidates it is targeting for defeat in 2014 are two Republican leaders: Senate Minority Leader Mitch McConnell of Kentucky and Senate Minority Whip John Cornyn of Texas.
-McConnell and Cornyn are facing primary challengers from the right.
-The super PAC also has spent money to unseat four Democratic senators up for reelection in 2014: Mark Begich of Alaska, Kay Hagan of North Carolina, Mary Landrieu of Louisiana and Mark Pryor of Arkansas.
-All four are considered vulnerable in the upcoming election.
+The super PAC also has spent money to unseat five Democratic senators up for reelection in 2014: Mark Begich of Alaska, Kay Hagan of North Carolina, Mary Landrieu of Louisiana, Mark Pryor of Arkansas and Jeanne Shaheen of New Hampshire.
+All five are considered vulnerable in the upcoming election.